Conductive Hearing Loss Explained

 1.Ear infection.
 Ear infections, which are particularly common in childhood, can lead to a blockage in the Eustachian tube, located in the middle ear.
 This often causes increased pressure in the middle ear, which restricts the movement of the tiny ossicles that are so essential to good hearing.
 A fluid buildup caused by ear infection is another common cause of conductive hearing loss, and hearing loss caused by an ear infection can often be treated with medication.

 2. Earwax buildup.
 If you have a build up of earwax in the ear, this can cause temporary conductive hearing loss.
-The problem may be causing severe hearing loss, but it is usually easy to remedy with a free earwax removal for over 50s at one of our clinics.
+The problem may be causing severe hearing loss, but it is usually easy to remedy with earwax removal.
 You should seek advice as soon as you notice any hearing loss, to rule out simple causes such as this.
 If you have a build up of earwax, you can experience ringing sounds or buzzing noises, replicating the symptoms of Tinnitus.

 3. Otosclerosis.
 Otosclerosis is a genetic condition that can cause conductive hearing loss, since it leads to bony growths near the middle ear.
 These growths can cause difficulties with hearing, disrupting the way sounds travel through the ears and putting pressure on the delicate hearing organs.